Trusts: They're Even For People Who Don't Have a Yacht | Wealthsimple

 If a child, or other beneficiary, has a mental illness, a trust can ensure that person is provided for, and can even provide a trustee who can help administer the account.

 If you want to give your kids the chance to make mistakes.
+Warmflash says that some grantors choose to release the funds in waves.
 For instance, your kid could get 1/3 of the money at 30, 1/3 at 35, and 1/3 at 40.
 If they’re foolish with the first couple installments — or invest in individual stocks instead of smart portfolios — there will still be more coming.

+If you have a large insurance policy.
+“If I have a $10 million life insurance policy,” Warmflash says, “and the trust is the beneficiary, then when I die the money goes to the trust.
+And no one pays taxes on that money.
+And the trust can become a safety net to make sure that my family has enough money to live comfortably.
+And on my wife’s death, the trust terminates, and the money in it is disbursed to my children.
+They get the insurance money, and it’s never taxed.”

 If the beneficiary has a disability.
-When it comes to a child, for instance, who receives government assistance, his or her qualification is based on the worth of his or her assets.
-If you have a child with Down syndrome and you gave him or her all of your money, he or she may not qualify for that assistance any more.
-But if your trust stipulated that the money be released at the discretion of the trustee to ensure your beneficiary’s quality of life, that beneficiary would still qualify for government assistance.
+If your child, for instance, is on Medicaid, his or her qualification is based on the worth of his or her assets.
+If you have a child with Down syndrome, for instance, and you gave him all of your money, he may not qualify for Medicaid any more.
+But if your trust stipulated that the money be released at the discretion of the trustee to ensure your beneficiary’s quality of life, that beneficiary would still qualify for Medicaid.

-Trusts are also often used after the dissolution of a marriage.
-Trusts can be useful, Yach says, in separation agreements.
-Say you and your spouse have children and you split up.
-Say you then get a life insurance policy.
-If you set up a trust, then if you die your policy is paid to your ex, but he or she has to use the money for the benefit of the kids.
-And in the unfortunate event that the child passes away, that money doesn't go to your ex-spouse; it's returned to your estate to be distributed according to whatever instructions you left behind.

-Are there different kinds of trusts?
-Like anything complicated and financial, there are lots of versions of trusts.
-But one distinction you should know about is between testamentary and inter vivos (living) trusts.
-Testamentary trusts only apply when you're dead.
-They are ways of passing your assets on to your heirs.
-All other trusts are living trusts.
-No surprise, they're called that because you are still living.
+But wait!
+They’re good for the wealthy in still other ways!
+According to Warmflash, people in top tax brackets can use trusts to save on income taxes.
+The process is called income shifting.
+“Say you’re in a bracket in which you pay 40% income tax.
+And you have a child who in their early-20s is in the 20% bracket.
+If you put income-producing assets in a trust for that child so that the income is distributed to them, you’ve effectively reduced your own taxes on that income by 50%.”

+In other words: the trust pays no income tax because it distributed the money; you pay no income tax because you put the assets in the trust; and your child is taxed at 20% instead of 40%.

 An irrevocable trust cannot be changed once it’s established.
-You form the trust, and poof: That’s it.
+You form the trust, and poof: that’s it.
 A revocable trust, on the other hand, can be amended.
 After you establish the trust, and decide who you’re trusting and with how much, you can change your mind.
-You might say it’s a trust for people with trust issues.
+You could say it’s a trust for people with trust issues.

 Note: There are other reasons to form a revocable trust.
 Like if you want to include grandkids who aren’t yet born, etc.

-So why wouldn’t you want to have a revocable trust?
+So, you may wonder, why wouldn’t you want to have a revocable trust?
 Isn’t it better to have the option of changing your mind?
 There’s a very simple reason.
-In the eyes of the government, all the assets in a revocable trust are part still of the grantor’s estate.
-You’ll still be taxed on the income generated by your assets.
+In the eyes of the government, all the assets in a revocable trust are still part of the grantor’s estate.
+So you don’t get all those lucrative tax benefits — you’ll still be taxed on the income generated by your assets; and your beneficiaries will pay taxes on anything in excess of that $5.49 million.

 However, there’s a trick for people who want the flexibility of a revocable trust but some of the tax benefits of an irrevocable one.
 You can include a clause that converts the trusts from revocable to irrevocable upon the grantor’s death so you avoid estate tax.

-Why not get a trust and skip the will, then?
+Why not get a trust, then?
+You may wonder if it’s smarter to get a trust instead of a will.
 One of the reasons to think twice is cost.
-While there are some drawbacks — your money can get stuck in court before being distributed to your heirs, for instance — wills are standard legal practice.
+Wills are standard legal practice.
 They’re fairly inexpensive.
-Trusts, on the other hand, can be complicated and can end up costing you thousands of dollars in legal bills to establish, and in annual compliance fees.
+Trusts, on the other hand, can be complicated and can end up costing you thousands of dollars in legal bills to establish.
+A trust also requires annual compliance fees since there is an Estate and Trust tax return to be filed with the IRS.

-One more benefit of trusts: You can put the assets that are part of your trust into a smart portfolio at Wealthsimple.
+One more benefit: you can put the assets that are part of your trust into a smart portfolio at Wealthsimple.
 It’s easy.
 After establishing the rules of the trust with your attorney, create a new portfolio with Wealthsimple.
 Fill out the same questionnaire that you did to create your other Wealthsimple investment portfolios, and you’re done.
-Just let our technology, and the know-how of our financial team, grow your money, tax free.
+Just let our technology, and the knowhow of our financial team, grow your money — tax free.